gui3/concreteSound/docs/constribute_coding.md

 ## Actual Coding

-> There is a complicated balance
-> between Good Practices
-> and accessibility to beginners,
-> balance we will try to reach here

 ### General Syntax

 > Readability, sustainability, simplicity
-> and beauty of the code
 > are priorized over folder size,
 > until performance issues comes up
 > in wich case minifying the scripts